 Q: I want to use a white flour with higher protein, how do I adjust the recipe?

-A: We wrote the original white-flour Master Recipe for our first book with typical all-purpose white flour (such as Gold Medal), which has a protein content of about 9.8-10.5%.
+A: We wrote the original white-flour Master Recipe for The New Artisan Bread in Five Minutes a Day with typical all-purpose white flour (such as Gold Medal), which has a protein content of about 9.8-10.5%.
 The following flours have a greater protein content and will require you to add more water to dough that is entirely made from these white flours.
 You don’t need all that extra water if white flour only part of the loaf’s flour mixture.